hilton/scripting-docs/ADR/012 Component diagram representation.md

 ## Decision

 In system architectures, as represented by component diagrams, we represent the engine a separate component, as with a database.
-We draw the engine as a cube, in the same way that component diagrams usually represent databases as cylinders.
+We draw the engine as a cube, in the same way that component diagrams represent databases as cylinders.

 ## Status